TylerLu/EDUGraphAPI-Angular/README.md

 - Linking locally-managed user accounts and Office 365 (Azure Active Directory) user accounts.

-  After linking accounts, users can use either local or Office 365 accounts to log into the sample web site and use it.
+  After linking accounts, users can use either local or Office 365 accounts to log into the sample website and use it.

 - Getting schools, sections, teachers, and students from Office 365 Education: